qawolf/qawolf/docs/docs/how_it_works.md

 When an element contains an attribute specified by [`QAW_ATTRIBUTE`](api/environment_variables#qaw_attribute), a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) for that attribute will be generated.

 Otherwise QA Wolf serializes the entire element, its [parent](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement), and parent's parent.
-This makes your tests robust to changes instead of relying on a specific attribute like an xpath to locate elements.
+This makes your tests robust to changes instead of relying on a specific attribute like an XPath to locate elements.
 The serialized elements are then stored in the selectors file (`.qawolf/selectors/myTestName.json`).
 QA Wolf uses the [open source `html-parse-stringify` library](https://github.com/HenrikJoreteg/html-parse-stringify) to serialize each element.

 When you run a test, QA Wolf goes through the following steps to locate each element ([source code](https://github.com/qawolf/qawolf/blob/master/packages/web/src/find/findHtml.ts)):